 Regina is ranked in the top tier in Chambers USA: America’s Leading Lawyers for Business for New York employee benefits and executive compensation.
 She also is listed in The Best Lawyers in America and The Legal 500 U.S. She was named Best Lawyers’ 2017 New York City Employee Benefits (ERISA) Law Lawyer of the Year.

 Before joining FW Cook, Bindu was a partner and the Head of Executive Compensation at Linklaters LLP, an international law firm.
-Prior to that she was an attorney in the corporate and executive compensation departments of Sullivan & Cromwell LLP.
+Prior to that she was an attorney in the corporate and executive compensation departments at Sullivan & Cromwell LLP.

 Kelly counsels clients on a variety of high-profile, high-stakes issues.
 Her background in politics continues to shape her focus of helping clients “win” at key decision points.
 Many of these clients are in regulated industries, such as the energy, media, airline, healthcare, gaming and telecommunications sectors, where a premium is placed on the intersection of sophisticated communications with political and regulatory processes.